godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

   * :ref:`Light2D <class_Light2D>`
   * :ref:`LightOccluder2D <class_LightOccluder2D>`

-:ref:`CanvasModulate<class_CanvasModulate>` is used to add ambient light to the scene.
-Ambient light is not actually necessary, it just darkens the scene.
+:ref:`CanvasModulate<class_CanvasModulate>` is used to darken the scene.

 :ref:`Sprites <class_Sprite>` are used to display the textures for the light blobs, the background, and for the shadow casters.

 :ref:`Light2Ds <class_Light2D>` are used to light the scene.
-The way a light typically works is by selecting a light texture and then adding that texture over the rest of the scene to simulate lighting.
+The way a light typically works is by adding a selected texture over the rest of the scene to simulate lighting.
+But it can be used in other ways, for example masking out parts of the scene.

 :ref:`LightOccluder2Ds <class_LightOccluder2D>` are used to tell the shader which parts of the scene cast shadows.
-The shadows will appear only on areas covered by the :ref:`Light2D <class_Light2D>` and the direction will be based on the center of the :ref:`Light <class_Light2D>`.
+The shadows appear only on areas covered by the :ref:`Light2D <class_Light2D>` and their direction is based on the center of the :ref:`Light <class_Light2D>`.

 Lights
 ------

 :ref:`Lights <class_Light2D>` cover the entire extent of their respective Texture.
-What they do is use additive blending to add the color of their texture to the scene.
+They use additive blending to add the color of their texture to the scene.

 .. image:: img/light_shadow_light.png